From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Problem Setup and Main Results

 We remark that the previous definitions have used the assumed regularity on $\partial E$, in particular when choosing $\delta$ so that $\n_{E}$ will be a geodesic field.
 The regularity of mass constrained perimeter minimizers is a well-studied topic.
+In fact, the boundary of such a minimizer is known to be analytic at any point in the reduced boundary (namely where a weak normal vector can be defined); this is related to the fact that the boundary will have constant mean curvature, which can be converted into an equation of elliptic type.
+Furthermore, the set of points which are not in the reduced boundary for such minimizers, henceforth called \emph{singular points}, is known to have dimension at most $m-8$.
+Details of this theory may be found in ~\cite{Maggi-Book}, and further discussion is given later in this section.

-In fact, if the boundary of a minimiser is a-priori known to be $\Ck{3}$ then it must be $\Ck{\infty}$ except on a set of dimension $m-8$~\cite{Maggi-Book} (see further discussion at the end of this section).
-Having stated this, we follow~\cite{chodosh2019riemannian} and assume that $\M$ is such that the boundary of a mass constrained perimeter minimizer $E^*$ has no singular points, meaning that it is $\Ck{\infty}$ (which only requires us to assume that it is $\Ck{3}$), see Assumptions \ref{assumption:Cheeger-sets} below.
-In addition, we also note that mass constrained perimeter minimizers have boundaries which have constant mean curvature: this is why restricting to variations which are mean zero in the definition of $\mathcal{B}_\delta(\partial E^*)$ is appropriate.
+Having stated this, we follow~\cite{chodosh2019riemannian} and assume that $\M$ is such that the boundary of a mass constrained perimeter minimizer $E^*$ has no singular points, meaning that it is $\Ck{\infty}$ (which only requires us to assume that it is $\Ck{3}$); see Assumptions \ref{assumption:Cheeger-sets} below.
+We also notice that we have restricted to mean zero variations in the definition of $\mathcal{B}_\delta(\partial E^*)$ in order to preserve the volume of regions along variations.

 In any case, the previous definition describes variations of a set in terms of deformations by smooth vector fields.
 Using these definitions of variations, one can easily establish necessary conditions for a set to be a local minimizer of the perimeter.
 In particular, we will be interested in the following necessary second-order conditions for local perimeter minimizers.